ten week old Newfoundland Puppy

 Here's Newfoundland pup Henry at five months and two days old.
 At this age Henry weighed in at 36.5 kilos.

-Henry's breeder was pleased with the way he is developing and we are really thrilled with him in every way.
+Ellen & Mick of Newfhaven were pleased with the way he was developing as were we.
 Besides being a great example of a Newfoundland dog visually, Henry has a wonderful temperament with us and with 'big brother' Wellington.

 Note that Henry's white blaze has almost disappeared.

-One of the questions we are frequently asked is how the Newfoundland boys get on together...
+One of the questions we were frequently asked was how the Newfoundland boys got on together...

 Newfoundlands Wellington & Henry